 • Link to Co-Creative Learning: https://cocreativelearning.org

 INDEPENDENT CONSTITUTIONALISTS UK (ICUK): recognises the necessity of dealing with BOTH the need for many urgent palliatives within a dying system, AND a systemic curative re-design by participative democratic application of an integrated political-economy of trusteeship in the co-evolution of planet earth.
 It concentrates on the Meta-Narrative within which the UK could shape all its independent but mutually accountable communities.
 Curative change to the political-economy like “poetry happens in two stages, like sculpting; first the imagination, then the chisel.”
+The specific pursuit of an integral model for public policy originated at the London Global Table and is now pursued as the emergence of ‘A PEOPLE’S INTEGRATED SOCIAL-POLITICAL-ECONOMY OF TRUSTEESHIP IN THE CO-EVOLUTION OF PLANET EARTH.’
+The CURATIVE structural change advocated in the ICUK’s Declaration of Purpose is set within PRINCIPLED-PRAGMATISM.
+It provides an integrated, and therefore interdisciplinary, context for human response-ability.
+All specialist Disciplines must be seen to make their contribution to this dramatic description of cognitive behavioural therapy applied to public policy and purpose.”
+MP [For those using philosophical and theological studies as an aid, the curative represents a modern perception of bringing the Kin[g]dom into all aspects and language of public policy.
+4].
 An update of its website is now evolving: http://www.icuk.life.
 An informal Strategy Forum meets in central London every Wednesday between 12 and 2pm – you are invited to contact Peter Challen – email@example.com – for latest developments and meeting venue.

-LETSlink envisages national and regional hubs – LETSlink envisages national and regional hubs – dedicated training work is being done with individual LETS groups.
+LETSlink is working on much-needed national and regional hubs to enable dedicated training for individual LETS groups.
 Newly online groups are being encouraged to work on a county-wide basis.
 The main website sets out theory and enables enquirers to connect with local groups: http://www.letslinkuk.net/uk-map.htm.
-See latest posting on the LETSlink Forum – on Courses in Community Currency.
+See PP presentation – Local Exchange Trading Schemes: Integrated Community Currency Model – ICCmodel – and latest posting on the LETSlink Forum – on Courses in Community Currency.
+See record of origin of LETS in the UK via a paper by David Weston given at the 1985 TOES Conference.

 Further Reports are invited from our associates in the quest for inclusive justice to stir our awareness and effect change through both palliative and curative means.

-Over time our weekly forum has considered important aphorisms that help the development of dialogue and takes us into new understandings of the co-operative task.
+Over time our weekly CCMJ/ORG/ICUK fora have considered important aphorisms that help the development of dialogue and takes us into new understandings of the co-operative task.
 We revisit those guiding thoughts regularly and always value responses about their use, or about any other enduring wisdom relating to collaboration as they flow in around us.
-Auden: “contemporary glory is submitted to [the public’s] decision, for it is characterised by the enthusiasm of the multitude, [whereas] real merit is independent of everything,”